STEELISI/SENMO/README.md

 ```
 pip install -r requirements.txt
 ```
-**Note**: We have tested our code on Python 3.7.7 and up.
-This code is tested and `requirements.txt` is generated for macOS M1 architecture.
+**Note**: We have tested our code on Python 3.7.7 and up. `requirements.txt` has been generated for macOS M1 architecture.
 The code should work or can be made to work on other platforms too.
 All packages can be installed by running `requirements.txt` except tensorflow (version 2.8.0).
 For MAC M1, please follow the Apple instructions [here](https://developer.apple.com/metal/tensorflow-plugin/) to install tensorflow.
 For other platforms, tensorflow should be installed through the following Google instruction [here](https://www.tensorflow.org/install).